Cricket Canada: Sponsorship

-In 2010 Reebok signed a multi year agreement with Cricket Canada to be the official apparel supplier of Cricket Canada. the deal commences in 2011 and will include the 2011 Cricket World Cup.
-Cricket Canada also has important sponsorship arrangements with Mercury Communications Group (web based marketing and communications), Sports Performance Centres (Athletic Therapy Services), Accent Impressions (Printing Services), Amino Vital (sports drinks), TitanGS (web design and marketing).
+In 2010 Reebok signed a multi-year agreement with Cricket Canada to be the official apparel supplier of Cricket Canada. the deal commences in 2011 and will include the 2011 Cricket World Cup.
+Cricket Canada also has necessary sponsorship arrangements with Mercury Communications Group (web based marketing and communications), Sports Performance Centres (Athletic Therapy Services), Accent Impressions (Printing Services), Amino Vital (sports drinks), TitanGS (web design and marketing).

-Also as 2010 drew to a close, Etihad Airways joined Cricket Canada as a sponsor.
-The agreement spans several programs but is meant to focus on cricket development initiatives.
-Teacher's Whisky also joined Cricket Canada in 2010 and has been featured prominently in the Caribbean T20 Tournament as well as the Etihad Summer Festival.
+Also, as 2010 drew to a close, Etihad Airways joined Cricket Canada as a sponsor.
+The agreement spans several programs but focuses on cricket development initiatives.
+Teacher's Whisky also joined Cricket Canada in 2010 and has been featured prominently in the Caribbean T20 Tournament and the Etihad Summer Festival.
 In 2011 Reebok joined Cricket Canada as its apparel sponsor.

-Cricket Canada currently has also sponsorship agreements with CIBC, Admiral Sportswear, Stage and Screen.
+Cricket Canada also has sponsorship agreements with CIBC, Admiral Sportswear, Stage, and Screen.